MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * **Bot messages in channels and chats**: Don't spam users by creating separate posts.
 Create a single post with replies in the same thread.

   ![Bot Spamming One Message](~/assets/images/submission/validation-bot-message-spamming-one-message.png)
-  User receives only one welcome message.
+  :::image type="icon" source="~/assets/images/submission/validation-correct-icon.png"::: User receives only one welcome message.

   ![Bot Spamming Multiple Message](~/assets/images/submission/validation-bot-message-spamming-multiple-messages.png)
-  User receives the same welcome message multiple times.
+  :::image type="icon" source="~/assets/images/submission/validation-incorrect-icon.png"::: User receives the same welcome message multiple seperate posts.

 * **Bot messages in personal apps**: Don't send multiple messages in quick succession.
 Send one message with complete information.
 Avoid multi-turn conversations to complete a single workflow.
 Use a form (or task module) to collect all inputs from a user at one time.

   ![Bot Using task Module](~/assets/images/submission/validation-bot-messages-using-task-module.png)
-  Bot using a task module to collect information.
+  :::image type="icon" source="~/assets/images/submission/validation-correct-icon.png"::: Bot using a task module to collect information.

   ![Bot Using Mutliple Conversation](~/assets/images/submission/validation-bot-messages-using-mutliple-conversation.png)
-  Bot using multi turn conversation to complete a repetitive workflow.
+  :::image type="icon" source="~/assets/images/submission/validation-incorrect-icon.png"::: Bot using multi turn conversation to complete a repetitive workflow.

   NLP based conversational chatbots can use multi turn conversation to make the discussion more engaging and complete a workflow.
 * **Welcome messages**: Don't repeat the same welcome message over regular intervals.
 For example, when a new member is added to a team, don't spam the other members with a welcome message.
 Message the new member personally.